RolandWarburton/pwgen-browser/README.md

 Load under `chrome://extensions/`.
 Enable developer mode and then click on `Load unpacked`.
 Package the dist folder, not the root of the repository.

+## TODO

+Keep a history of all passwords generated in addition to the saved list.

+Add setting to retain last password generated instead of generating a new one each time the popup is opened.